rociotmartinez/2018-06-26-ROCIOTRAINING/index.md

   organizers in advance.
 If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
-Please let us know if there are other requirements such as strong allergies that you want us to be aware of.
+Please let us know if there are other instances such as strong allergies that you want us to be aware of.
 </p>

 {% comment %}